-In this lesson, you will learn to write and print checks in QuickBooks Online for bills that have not yet been entered.
-A later lesson will cover how to pay bills that have already been entered in QuickBooks.
+In this tutorial, you will learn to write and print checks in QuickBooks Online for bills that have not yet been entered.
+A later tutorial will cover how to pay bills that have already been entered in QuickBooks.

 We’re glad you’re completing this free tutorial for QuickBooks Online, our best overall pick for small business accounting software.
 To get the most benefit from this tutorial, you should follow along in your own QuickBooks account.
 If you don’t already subscribe to QuickBooks Online, you can choose from a 30-day free trial or 50% off for three months.